silverstripe-droptables/sapphire/docs/en/reference/preview.md

 	$('.cms-preview').entwine('.ss.preview').changeState('StageLink');
 	```

-Note the state names come from `SilverStripeNavigatorItems` class names - thus the _Link_ in the name.
+Note the state names come from `SilverStripeNavigatorItems` class names - thus the _Link_ in their names.
 This call will
-also redraw the state selector to fit with internal state.
-See `AllowedStates` in `.cms-preview` entwine for the list of
+also redraw the state selector to fit with the internal state.
+See `AllowedStates` in `.cms-preview` entwine for the
-supported states.
+list of supported states.

 You can get the current state by calling: